 Field-hunting tip

-Look in hydrothermal uranium deposits country — that is the host setting where bauranoite typically forms.
+Look in hydrothermal uranium deposits country, the host setting where bauranoite typically forms.
 If you start seeing uraninite, calcite, gypsum in float, you are in the right ground.
 Field specimens usually show a massive, powdery, or earthy crusts habit, so train your eye for that shape before scanning the outcrop.